commercetools/commercetools-payone-integration/docs/Field-Mapping.md

   * `narrative_text` : text on the account statements -> `referenceText` of type String on the Payment

  `INVOICE`*:
-   * invoice ID (master in PAYONE).
-Not passed from CT to PAYONE.
+   * `invoiceid`  invoice ID (master in PAYONE).
+PAYONE is master if invoice created by them.
+For Klarna etc. CT data are master.
+   * `clearing_*` stuff -> written back from PAYONE.
+Field names should be analogous to DIREC_DEBIT Bank data.

+ `INVOICE_KLARNA` (lots of mandatory risk management fields)
+   * `personalid` -> Personal ID Nr.
+Mandatory for Klarna if customers billing address is in certain nordics countries.
+   * `ip` -> the IP address of the user is not stored in CT. -> will need a custom field? (required for Klarna)

  Wallets:
   * `narrative_text` : text on the account statements -> `referenceText` of type String on the Payment